mdancho84/mdancho84.github.io/_posts/2022-07-06-modeldown-automate-explainable-ai.md

 image_preview: "/assets/modeldown_report_1.jpg"

 ---
 **Machine learning is great... until you have to explain it.** Stakeholders are normally non-technical, C-suites that ultimately want to know what the model does for the business.
 And how it helps increase revenue or decrease costs.
 A new R package, `modelDown` can help.
-And, I want to teach you how to extract that precious business value that company's crave.
+And, I want to teach you how to extract that precious business value that companies crave.

 In this R-tip, I'm going to show you how to unlock _massive business value_ with `modelDown` in **under 5-minutes:**